tomeshnet/documents/service_setup/matrix.md

 	    AND e.room_id = '!jpZMojebDLgJdJzFWn:matrix.org';
 	```

 1. Run the select again to confirm that forward extremities counts are cleared up for all those rooms.

-Restart Synapse and the Droplet dashboard should show much lower resource usage.
+1. Start Synapse `sudo systemctl start matrix-synapse` and the you should see improved performance and system load of the VM will drop.

 ### Grant Synapse User Admin Rights
-1. SSH into **tomesh0**
+1. SSH into matrix.tomesh.net

-1. Switch to Synapse Postgres user `sudo -i -u synapse_user`
+1. Switch to Postgres user `sudo -i -u postgres`

 1. Load CLI and connect to Synapse database `psql -d synapse`